 In 2011, 31 of the students graduated with another 30 students needing one additional semester to complete their college studies, meaning that 62% of students graduated in less than five years.
-Two students remained in the program during the 2011-12 school vear due exceptions
+Two students remained in the program during the 2011-12 school year due to granted exceptions (the students began the program one year late).
+Both students graduated in May 2012.

-Class of 2007 to granted
+Class of 2007